-Geographically, Tibet can be divided into three major regions, the east, north and south.
+Geographically, Tibet can be divided into three major regions, the east, north, and south.
 The eastern region is mostly forested, occupying approximately one-fourth of the land of Tibet.
 Virgin forests run through the entire breadth and length of this part of Tibet.
 The northern part is open grassland, where nomads and yak and sheep are in abundant.
 This forms approximately half of Tibet.
 The southern and central part is mostly agricultural region and occupies about one-fourth of Tibet’s land area.
-All major Tibetan cities and towns such as Lhasa, Shigatse, Gyantse and Tsetang are located in this area, and hence is the cultural, economical and spiritual center of Tibet.
+All major Tibetan cities and towns such as Lhasa, Shigatse, Gyantse, and Tsetang are located in this area, and hence is the cultural, economic and spiritual center of Tibet.

 Weather and climate

 The best time of year to be in Tibet is from April to the beginning of November during which the weather is relatively mild.
 Tibet is a vast land, almost the size of Western Europe and hence has different climate zones.
-The central Tibet, including Lhasa, Gyantse, Shigatse and Tsedang (where most of the tourists go for a visit), generally has mild weather from April to November, though July and August can be rainy – these two months usually see around half of Tibet’s annual rainfall.
-October and November often bring some dazzling clear weather and daytime temperatures can be quite comfortable at Tibet’s lower altitude.The coldest months of the year are December to February but the low altitude valleys of Tibet (around Lhasa, Shigatse and Tsedang) see very little snow even during this period.
+The central Tibet, including Lhasa, Gyantse, Shigatse, and Tsedang (where most of the tourists go for a visit), generally has mild weather from April to November, through July and August can be rainy – these two months usually see around half of Tibet’s annual rainfall.
+October and November often bring some dazzling clear weather and daytime temperatures can be quite comfortable at Tibet’s lower altitude.The coldest months of the year are December to February but the low altitude valleys of Tibet (around Lhasa, Shigatse, and Tsedang) see very little snow even during this period.
 So traveling these reasons are possible even during winter.
-Spring does not really get under way until April, though March can have warm sunny days and is not necessarily a bad month to be in Tibet.
+Spring does not really get underway until April, though March can have warm sunny days and is not necessarily a bad month to be in Tibet.